SCPR/static-projects/README.md

 ### Deployment

+* You'll need your SSH key installed in authorized_keys for user `archive` on media, and on dev2 if you want to deploy to staging.

-Make sure you have the `capistrano` rubygem installed.
+* Make sure you have the `capistrano` rubygem installed.
 For more information, see <https://rubygems.org/gems/capistrano>.

+**Production** (media):

+    cap deploy

+**Staging** (dev2):

+    cap staging deploy

-Deploy to production (media) with `cap deploy`.
-Files will be available publicly at the same paths as are setup in this project.
+Once deployed, files will be immediately available to the public at the same paths as are setup in this project.
+Note that *EVERY* file will be available for viewing/download.

-Deploying to staging (dev2) is just as easy: `cap staging deploy`
+### Paths

+nginx passes off any requests to `/static` to this repository, so the directory/file structure is taken literally. nginx's `autoindex` module is turned ON, so requests to directories will be automatically resolved to the `index.html` inside.

+For example:

+    + static-projects/
+      |
+      - index.html
+      |
+      + maps-project/
+      |  - index.html
+      |  - map.html
+      |
+      + graph-project/
+      |  - graphs.js
+      |  - graphs.css
+      |  - index.html
+      |  - graph.html

+Will results in the following URIs, immediately when deployed:

+    - /static/

+    - /static/maps-project/
+    - /static/maps-project/map.html

+    - /static/graph-project/graphs.js
+    - /static/graph-project/graphs.css
+    - /static/graph-project/
+    - /static/graph-project/graph.html

 ### Fresh Prince Lyrics
 ```